How to Grow (Philippians 3:12-4:1)

 We read this passage, and it’s not immediately clear who he’s talking about.
 After a bit of research, it’s clear that Paul was addressing a group that existed back then, and still exists today.
 You can forget this name as soon as I mention it, but they were called antinomians.
 They were against the law.
 They believed that because of what Jesus did, we’re free from all laws.
 There are no moral constraints, no ethical guidelines.
 We’re free to live as we please.
 These people had no problem engaging in immoral behavior and then going to church.
 They thought they were believers, but Paul called them enemies of the cross of Christ.

 I’ve met people like this.
 I guess those of us who live like we please and then come to church fall into this category.
 Some don’t even feel guilty.
 I knew a couple in one church that actually took this position as a formal one.
-They left the church as soon as they found out that we believed there are ethical obligations for believers.
-This position is obvious ly a barrier to spiritual growth.
+They left the church as soon as they found out that we believed there were ethical obligations for believers.
+This position is obviously a barrier to spiritual growth.
 Paul is teaching us to avoid these two mistakes: to think that we’ve already arrived, or, on the other hand, to believe that anything goes.
 Both of these positions will prevent spiritual growth.

 How to Grow

-One – Here’s the first.
+Here’s the first.
 Do you remember when you first learned how to drive?
 I was pretty confident.
 There was only one thing that scared me when I learned how to drive – those concrete barriers that they put on the side of the road.
 They were just inches away from the car.
 I was always scared of hitting them.
 I would drive with my eye to the barriers, and my driving would be all over the place.
 The solution was counter-intuitive.
 I had to keep my eyes further down the road.
 I was scared to do this – who was going to watch the concrete barrier?
 But as soon as I put my eyes on the right place, I drove a lot better, and I never once hit a barrier.

 It’s tempting to keep our eyes on the barriers in order to grow spiritually.
 But listen to what Paul says: “But one thing I do: Forgetting what is behind and straining toward what is ahead, I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus” (Philippians 3:13-14).
 The key to spiritual growth isn’t to watch the barriers.
 It isn’t to focus on the mechanics.
 It’s to focus on Jesus.
 When we keep our eyes on Jesus, and strain towards pleasing him, it begins to fit into place.
 The metaphor Paul uses – to strain toward the goal, to win the prize – could have been a military or an athletic one.
 It’s about making Jesus the focus of our lives.

-Here’s what we should do: remind ourselves that the goal, everyday when we wake up, is not to read so many verses or pray for so many minutes, although these things may be good as a means to a goal.
+Here’s what we should do: remind ourselves that the goal, every day when we wake up, is not to read so many verses or pray for so many minutes, although these things may be good as a means to a goal.
 The goal is to please Jesus.
 The goal is to win the prize, to pursue Christ.
 If you want to grow, set your eyes on Jesus daily, and a lot of other things will fall into place by themselves.
 Keep your eyes on Jesus.

-Two – Here’s the second application.
+Here’s the second application.
 It hit me yesterday, when we visited the Royal Winter Fair, an agricultural fair in the middle of the city.
 It’s strange to visit a place right in the city with cows, horses, hay, sheep, carcasses, everything you can think of related to farm and agriculture.
 We had a blast.
-One of the things that made it so enjoyable was that it’s so removed from our daily life.
+One of the things that made it so enjoyable was that it’s so removed from our daily lives.
 It felt like a different world.
 As much as I enjoyed it, I knew that at the end of the day I would get in my car, drive a couple of miles, and be at home once again in the city.
 I wasn’t tempted to buy a horse trailer or a combine.
 It was fun visiting, but it wasn’t home.

 Paul says in verse 20, “But we are citizens of heaven, where the Lord Jesus Christ lives.
 And we are eagerly waiting for him to return as our Savior.
 He will take these weak mortal bodies of ours and change them into glorious bodies like his own, using the same mighty power that he will use to conquer everything, everywhere.”
 (Philippians 3:20-21).
 He said in Philippians 1:27, “But whatever happens to me, you must live in a manner worthy of the Good News about Christ, as citizens of heaven.”